rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/01_Lesson1.md

 - **_Construct:_** Anything that is difficult to measure because it can be defined and measured in many different ways.

-- **_Operational Definition:_** The operational definition of a construct is the unit of measurement used for the construct.
+- **_Operational Definition:_** The unit of measurement used for a construct.
 Once we operationally define something it is no longer a construct.

 ## Population vs Sample